 Do you want to clean some shoes similar to trainers?
-I bought some white slip-ons in a woven, stretch fabric from Ugg.
-They are not the most practical colour but they look so nice however I now need to brighten them up.
+I bought some white slip-on shoes in a woven, stretch fabric from Ugg.
+They are not the most practical colour, but they look so nice.
+However, I now need to brighten them up.
 I must not put them in the washing machine as that will ruin the soles and melt the glue.

-Mix equal parts of baking soda, white toothpaste, white washing detergent (I use the one that I wash my woollens in) with a splash of warm water.
+Mix equal parts of baking soda, white toothpaste, a gentle washing detergent (I use the one that I wash my woollens in) with a splash of warm water.
 Scrub the trainers or shoes with the mixture using a toothbrush or nail brush and then rinse once.
-If they have laces then soak these in this same mixture for some time and, whilst they will not be as good as new, they will be better than before.
+If they have laces, then soak these in this same mixture for some time and, whilst they will not be as good as new, they will be better than before.

 Reviving suede shoes:

-If you have just taken some suede shoes out of your cupboard to wear and they look a bit dull try steaming them.
+If you have just taken some suede shoes out of your cupboard to wear and they look a bit dull, try steaming them.
 Boil a kettle and keep boiling it whilst you hold the shoe in the steam.
 Please be careful that you do not burn your skin.
 Wear some oven gloves or similar.
 The steam will revive the shoes and enrich their colour.
-Of course for a longer term solution for black, navy or brown suede shoes there are sprays that will revive the colour.
-However nothing for pale coloured suede that works that I know of.
+Of course, for a longer-term solution for black, navy or brown suede shoes, some sprays will revive the colour.
+However, nothing for pale coloured suede that works that I know of.

 Restory is a company that will restore special bags.
 When I say special I do not mean designer bags only, I mean special to you.

 One client bought a wicker basket in Mauritius.
-Eventually the handles broke.
+Eventually, the handles broke.
 Restory offered her three different designs.
-The client chose a back-pack design for her bag which gave it a new lease of life.
-Have a read HERE of this case study (on right).
-I have never used this company but I do know someone who used it on one of their grandmother’s Chanel bags.
+The client chose a backpack design for her bag, which gave it a new lease of life.
+Have a read HERE of this case study (below).
+I have never used this company, but I know someone who used it on one of their grandmother’s Chanel bags.
 It was a great success.
 Restory will also restore shoes, trainers, dye bags or even repair a leather jacket.
-You can get a quote before the work begins and then you can decide if it is worth the cost.
+You can get a quote before the work begins, and then you can decide if it is worth the cost.

 The Handbag Spa is another company that offers a similar service.
 I had a black and white silk bag cleaned here once and it came up as good as new.
 I often use this bag at weddings as it is so pretty but quite delicate and I now keep it in a silk cover when I am not using it as it does attract dust and dirt.

-Finally dare I mention winter jumpers.
-When you get your knitwear out of storage they may be looking a little fluffy.
-You need one of these fabric shavers from Steamery in Stockholm to get rid of those annoying fabric pills.
+Finally, dare I mention your precious jumpers.
+When you get your knitwear out of storage, they may be looking a little fluffy.
+It would help if you got rid of those annoying fabric pills.
 This is a battery-operated fabric shaver.
-I use it all winter to get my knitwear looking shop new again.
+I use it all year to get my knitwear looking shop new again.

 There are so many laundry items I would love to buy from this website.
-The Linen water in Bergamot is bound to be a gorgeous fragrance.
-Even if I only used it on my bedlinen I can feel a Hygge moment coming on – whoops that is Danish isn’t it?
+The Clothing & Shoe mist is bound to be a gorgeous fragrance.
+Even if I only used it on my knitwear, I can feel a Hygge moment coming on – whoops, that is Danish.
 Steamery is in Sweden but only just over ‘The Bridge’!

 Caring for fashion is so important in these days of unnecessary waste.
 Look at what we already own and see if a small repair or a change in the colour will give the item a new lease of life.
 This is what we should be thinking about now.